PedrinhowVieira/golang-backend-challenge/README.md

 ```

 #### Invert
-Return the matrix as a string in matrix format where the columns and rows are inverted.
+Returns the matrix as a string in matrix format where the columns and rows are inverted.
 The request is accessed with:
 ```
 curl -F 'file=@/path/matrix.csv' "localhost:8080/invert"